in Greenville, SC

 Dr. Shawn Birchenough is a board-certified plastic surgeon who specializes in breast surgery and aesthetics.
-Dr. Katherine Birchenough is only the fourth physician in South Carolina to be board-certified in functional medicine, and she is certified in peptide therapy, bioidentical hormone replacement therapy, emergency medicine, and pediatrics.
-At OptimalSelf MD, we offer breast revision for women in Greenville, Simpsonville, Greer, Spartanburg, and the surrounding communities in South Carolina.
+Dr. Katherine Birchenough is certified in functional medicine and an expert in bioidentical hormone replacement therapy.
+We are Greenville’s premier physician-run medical Wellness and Aesthetic center.
+At OptimalSelf MD, we offer breast revision for men and women in Greenville, Simpsonville, Greer, Spartanburg, and the surrounding communities in South Carolina.

 Many women have had breast surgery with implants or with a breast lift.
 Unfortunately, the results may not be what that patient expected or problems have developed over time.
 Most of these conditions can be addressed with breast revision surgery.
 Dr. Shawn has an interest in (and spent his fellowship learning about) various types of breast revision procedures, such as breast implant revision and breast lift revision.
 Take a look at our breast revision before and after photos to see the results we have been able to achieve for our patients.

 At OptimalSelf MD, we understand that you want to feel good about yourself, yet cost may be a primary consideration.
 We recommend that you schedule a consultation as a first step.
-Phone consultations are complimentary, and we charge a fee for an in-office consultation.
+We charge a fee for an in-office consultation.
 As part of the consultation, we explain your breast revision surgery cost, and payment can be made by cash, check, and credit card.
 We also work with CareCredit® and Alphaeon® to offer our patients financing options.

 Breast revision surgery commonly involves removal and replacement of saline or silicone breast implants, adjustments of the position of the implant on the chest, or correction of stretched out skin or drooping breasts.
 The overall goal is to restore a youthful breast contour and appearance.